 Japan

-From a Swedish perspective it is not difficult to think of possible remedies: public childcare, openness to migration and, not the least, a radical change in terms of gender roles.
+From a Swedish perspective, it is not difficult to think of possible remedies: public childcare, openness to migration, and, not least, a radical change in terms of gender roles.
 But I am not here to give advice.
-At the same time, I wish I could show all this to conservative people back home, to make them understand that this is what you get if you kick downwards in society, if you do not listen to young women and if you mistrust the future.
+At the same time, I wish I could show all this to conservative people back home, to make them understand that this is what you get if you kick downwards in society, if you do not listen to young women, and if you mistrust the future.
 The other day, Anna and I finished our paper on aspirational cosmopolitanism that we will present in Oregon in March.
-Writing it reminded me of how important that last part about the future really is; that it is first when we believe in an undetermined and open future that political change becomes possible.
-Basically, it is about believing that people can and will change, that simple transformative hope that always has separated the right from the left in politics.
+Writing it reminded me of how important that last part about the future really is; that it is only when we believe in an undetermined and open future that political change becomes possible.
+Basically, it is about believing that people can and will change – that simple transformative hope that has always separated the right from the left in politics.

 0 Comments: